Career Timeline of Letitia James: Major Achievements and Milestones

 January 1, 2019: Sworn in as Attorney General

-September 2019: Filed Suit Against All Faiths Cemetery
+September 2019: Suit Against All Faiths Cemetery

-In September 2019, Letitia James filed suit against the officials of Queens's All Faiths Cemetery, alleging financial misconduct.
+In September 2019, Letitia James filed suit against officials of Queens's All Faiths Cemetery, alleging financial misconduct.

-March 2020: Investigation of Nursing Home Neglect
+March 2020: Investigation into Nursing Home Neglect

-August 2020: Filed Lawsuit Against NRA
+August 2020: Lawsuit Against NRA

-January 28, 2021: Nursing Home Report Released
+January 28, 2021: Report on Nursing Home Deaths

-August 3, 2021: Report on Cuomo Released
+August 3, 2021: Report on Cuomo's Sexual Harassment

 On August 3, 2021, Letitia James's office released a report finding that Governor Cuomo engaged in multiple acts of sexual harassment.

-October 29, 2021: Announced Gubernatorial Run
+October 29, 2021: Intention to Run for Governor

-November 8, 2022: Reelected Attorney General
+November 8, 2022: Re-elected Attorney General

-On November 8, 2022, Letitia James was reelected Attorney General, defeating Republican Michael Henry in the general election.
+On November 8, 2022, Letitia James was re-elected Attorney General, defeating Republican Michael Henry in the general election.

 2022: Civil Lawsuit Against Trump Organization

-May 4, 2023: Investigation of NFL Announced
+May 4, 2023: Investigation of NFL

-February 2024: Verdict in NRA Lawsuit
+February 2024: NRA Mismanagement Found

-February 16, 2024: Fraud Case Against Donald Trump
+February 16, 2024: Fraud Case Against Donald Trump Successful